 Due to its location, it is a haven for vacationers who come here to enjoy the sun and the beaches, and who value the charm and friendliness of this City with its colonial architecture of the16th and 17th Centuries, as well as its abundance of night life, hotels and restaurants.

-With a long runway and an estimated 2.1 million passengers a year, Rafael Nunez Airport is served by a number of domestic and International airlines offering direct and connecting flights to all points of the globe, and by seasonal flights from Canada, & Europe.
+With a long runway and an estimated yearly passenger count of 3.6 million, Rafael Nunez Airport is served by a number of domestic and International airlines offering direct and connecting flights to all points of the globe, and by seasonal flights from Canada, & Europe.

 As of January 3, 2017, LATAM airlines will offer a new route to Lima (Peru) with 'four frequencies'.